writememe/blog.danielteycheney.com/content/posts/sot-series-business-value.md

 #### Customer Question/Problem

 The customer will have a problem, or a question that they have come to your business about.
-I will use these interchange these terms throughout the rest of this post as they mean the same thing in the context of this post.
+I will use these interchange these terms of problem and question throughout the rest of this post as they mean the same thing in the context of this post.
 This is where one would receipt the problem, ask any qualification questions or clarify what would be deemed successful for the customer.
 These problems or questions are rarely technical, and are often so abstract from the work needed to provide a solution.

 For example, _I'd like to buy a used European electric car today, do you have any which you can show me?_